Jerrody/paradise_atmos_rs/README.md

 # Features
 `profile`- this is an optional feature that enables visual profiling via `Tracy`, you will start see execution time of methods that was migrated to Rust like `fire` proc from DM in profiler.

-`profile-proc` - this is an optional feature that enables visual profiling via `Tracy`, you will start see whole execution time from the hook to return from the hook.
+`profile-proc` - this is an optional feature that enables visual profiling via `Tracy`, you will start see whole execution time from the beginning hook to return from the hook.